dhyland/blockchain_example/readme.txt

 Main goals:
 1)Develop personal blockchain to be used in exchanges.
-(Done) 2)Wallets which can be used to store coins for different users (Done) 3)Transactions which users can trade coins between each other (Done) 4)p2p network (work in progress) -- Currently have branch 2018_1_4 for developing this in future, will be merged with master when functioning correctly along with a test class.
+(Done) 2)Wallets which can be used to store coins for different users (Done) 3)Transactions so users can trade coins between wallets (Done) 4)p2p network (work in progress) -- Currently have branch 2018_1_4 for developing and testing.
+Merging with master every so often when a resonable amount of work is done.
 5)Test cases for QA (Done)

 QA: